2017 Colorado Buffaloes football team

 The 2017 Colorado Buffaloes football team represented the University of Colorado Boulder during the 2017 NCAA Division I FBS football season.
 The Buffaloes were led by fifth-year head coach Mike MacIntyre, and played their home games at Folsom Field in Boulder.
 They competed as members of the South Division of the Pac-12 Conference.
 They finished the season 5–7, 2–7 in Pac-12 play to finish in last place in the South Division.

-Previous season

-In 2016, the Buffaloes were a surprise team in the Pac-12, winning the South division for the first time after having finished last in each of the previous five seasons.
-After losing to Washington in the Pac-12 Championship Game, they were invited to play in the Alamo Bowl, where they lost to Oklahoma State, 8–38.
-Their final record was 10–4, 8–1 in Pac-12 conference play.
-Head coach Mike MacIntyre was awarded the AP Coach of the Year Award for his team's turnaround and success.

 Schedule

 Colorado announced their 2017 football schedule on January 18, 2017.
-In Pac-12 conference play, they did not play cross-divisional foes Oregon and Stanford.